w33zl/FS19_TidyShop/README.md

 The goal of this mod is to to clean up the store to make it easier to find the right equipment for every task.
 A secondary goal is to give the store a more uniform look and feel.

+**For more details and to make suggestions check out the project page for TidyShop at https://go.xilent.se/fs19_tidyshop.**

 ## Category changes:
 - New specialized vehicle categories like Hooklift, SwapBody/AR, Fixed-body trucks, Light Commercial Vehicles, Construction, Excavators and more.
 - New specialized trailer categories for Light Trailers, Semitrailers, Liquid Transport and UTV/ATV trailers.